On this page

 Default funds: What are they?

-These days most employees can choose their own super fund, but if they can’t or won’t make a choice, you must select an employer-nominated super fund – also known as a default fund – into which you make contributions on their behalf.
+These days most employees can choose their own super fund, but you must select an employer-nominated super fund – also known as a default fund – for the contributions of employees who are either not eligible to choose or don’t choose a fund and don’t have a stapled fund.

 The default fund you select must be a complying super fund that meets the various regulatory requirements and obligations for default funds.
 It must also be registered by the Australian Prudential Regulation Authority (APRA) to offer a MySuper product.